MessagePack-CSharp/MessagePack-CSharp/doc/migration.md

 You only should call the explicit `WriteX(x)` methods if you need to force a particular (fixed length) format of a value to be written out.

+As for the integer *reading* methods, these are much more interchangeable than in v1.x.
+You can call *any* `ReadInt*` or `ReadUInt*` method and it will successfully read an integer value and fit it into the desired return type so long as the value doesn't overflow.
+So for example you can call `Write(byte)` and later read the value with `ReadInt32()`.
+You can even call `Write(long)` and later read it with `ReadByte()` and it will work so long as the actual value fits inside a `byte`.
+An `OverflowException` is thrown if the integer value exceeds the max or min value that can be stored by the required return type.

 ## Behavioral changes

 ### DateTime